 There are official showcases and unofficial showcases, nationally-known dance artists and people just starting out – over the last few years, the dance community in NYC has rallied their considerable numbers to catch the eye of producers who are, in essence, shopping for upcoming seasons.
 Local presenters like Meany Theater and Seattle Theater Group, and their colleagues from around the country are on the other side of the seesaw – watching performances, meeting artist reps and making plans for their audiences at home.

 There are multiple organizations that do some of the same functions at all levels of the field, from touring rosters compiled by local agencies, through regional groups and booking consortia.
-But APAP is the big deal in the US, and so it was something of a coup when Stefanie Karlin’s Squid Management took a cohort of Northwest-based artists to showcase in 2016.
-Renting a space at Gina Gibney’s studio (Gibney herself spent a chunk of time in Seattle), Squid artists performed a sliver of work to a mixed audience of invited presenters, press, and colleagues.
-While some Seattle choreographers have been made their presence known at APAP in the past, this was the first time a local management group had taken a cohort of artists to the conference.
-Some of them, like Zoe Scofield and Amy O’Neal, already had significant touring experience and were looking to expand their reach, while others were working towards that first crucial gig.
+But APAP is the big deal in the US, and so it was something of a coup when Velocity, On the Boards, and Squid MGMT collaborated to take a cohort of Northwest-based artists to showcase in 2016.
+Curated by Lane Czaplinski of On the Boards and Tonya Lockyer of Velocity, a showing of PNW artists, including Markeith Wiley, Ezra Dickinson, Allie Hankins, and others, performed a sliver of work to a mixed audience of invited presenters, press, and colleagues.
+While it wasn’t unheard of to have PNW representation at APAP, the increased showing sought to demonstrate how dynamic and “happening” the PNW is as a creative region.
+Some of the artists who showed, like Zoe Scofield and Amy O’Neal, already had significant touring experience and were looking to expand their reach, while others were working towards that first crucial gig.
 Whatever the situation, the one-on-one contact that they can make at something like APAP goes a long way towards getting out on the road with their art.
 For the last couple of years, with Velocity as a major instigator, a group of local dance artists has presented a “Northwest Platform” as part of the larger dance action happening during the conference.

 This last January the roster in NYC included Ezra Dickinson, Alice Gosti, Mark Haim, Dayna Hanson, Jody Kuehner (Cherdonna Shinatra), Kim Lusk, Peggy Piacenza, Zoe Scofield, Dani Tirrell, and Kate Wallich.
 All of these artists have produced significant work in Seattle, some of them have already had success on the road, but all of them still need to make more connections with the presenters and administrators that can help that part of their career flourish.